duncan-ship-it/sta20010/assignment2/assignment2.md

 data:  q6[q6$X == "Female", "Q22"]
 W = 0.9824, p-value = 0.3922
 ```
-As seen from the boxplot, Female and Male Q22 responses appear to have roughly equal variance, with the Levene test confirming this (p > 0.05).
-However, Male Q22 responses seem to be negatively skewed, whereas Female responses appear normal, as confirmed by the Shapiro-Wilk tests (Female p > 0.05, Male p < 0.05).
-Therefore, the assumption of normality is violated, and the non-parametric Mann-Whitney U test should be used instead:
+From the study design, the two groups Male and Female are independent.
+As seen from the boxplot, Female and Male Q22 responses appear to have roughly equal variance, with the Levene test confirming this (0.1178 > 0.05).
+Male Q22 responses seem to be negatively skewed, whereas Female responses appear normal, as confirmed by the Shapiro-Wilk tests (Female p > 0.05, Male p < 0.05).
+However, the sample size is sufficiently large (101 > 30), thus it can be assumed the sample means are approximately normal.
+Therefore, a two sample t-test with pooled variance can be carried out:

 ```
-> wilcox.test(q6$Q22 ~ q6$X, data=q6)
+> t.test(q6$Q22 ~ q6$X, alternative="greater", var.equal=T)

-        Wilcoxon rank sum test with continuity correction
+        Two Sample t-test

 data:  q6$Q22 by q6$X
-W = 1290, p-value = 0.02533
+t = 2.5203, df = 99, p-value = 0.006662
-alternative hypothesis: true location shift is not equal to 0
+alternative hypothesis: true difference in means between group Female and group Male is greater than 0 95 percent confidence interval:
+ 0.9057404       Inf
+sample estimates:
+mean in group Female   mean in group Male
+            32.43243             29.77778
 ```
-The calculated p-value is 0.02533 < 0.05.
-Therefore, we reject $H_0$ in favour of $H_1$ at 5% level of significance.
+The calculated p-value is 0.006662 < 0.05.
+Therefore, we reject the null hypothesis in favour of the alternative hypothesis at 5% level of significance.

-We could conclude that based on the samples considered, the population mean scores of quality of life are different to one another.
-Sample mean value for the female group is more than the male group, and the difference is statistically significant.
+We could conclude that based on the samples considered, the population mean scores of quality of life between the two genders are different to one another.
+Sample mean quality of life for the female group is more than the male group, and the difference is statistically significant.

 ### _b.
 It is often felt that the on average female have more odd behaviours than male counterpart.
 Check all the assumptions and choose an appropriate hypothesis test to investigate this contention using two of the variables from your data._

-$H_0$ (Null hypothesis): In the population, female mean odd behaviour is less than or equal to mean male odd behaviour.
+H0 (Null hypothesis): In the population, female mean odd behaviour is equal to male mean odd behaviour.

-$H_1$ (Alternative hypothesis): In the population, female mean odd behaviour is greater than mean male odd behaviour.
+H1 (Alternative hypothesis): In the population, female mean odd behaviour is greater than male mean odd behaviour.

 The following assumptions need to be verified:
+  - Two groups are independent
-  - Samples have approximately equal variations, and
+  - Samples have approximately equal variances, and
   - Samples are drawn from normally distributed populations

 ```